-If you’re a video game-loving dad who has sworn allegiance to Microsoft’s console, you’ll need some age-appropriate games to play with the kids until they’re old enough to blast away in Halo.
-But it can be difficult, with so many of the biggest and best games full of kid-unfriendly content.
-Whether it’s sex, violence, or both, lots of the best Xbox One games are less than great for kids.
-And among family-friendly games, there is a lot of garbage that just isn’t worth your hard-earned money.
+If you’re a video game-loving dad who has sworn allegiance to Microsoft’s console, you’ll need some age-appropriate games to play with the kids until they’re old enough to blast away in Halo or parkour from rooftop-to-rooftop in Assassin’s Creed.
+But it can be difficult, with so many of the biggest and best video games full of kid-unfriendly content.
+Whether it’s sex, violence, or both, a fair share of the best Xbox One games are less than great for kids.
+And among family-friendly games, there are a lot of titles that just aren’t worth your hard-earned money.

+So what are the best family friendly games for Xbox One?
+Here are some of our favorites.
 All of our picks are rated for everyone or everyone over 10.
 They have plentiful positive reviews from real players, and most importantly, they’re a blast to play.
-Our picks give parents and their kids plenty of options for family-friendly bonding activities.
-So whether it’s an underwater survival favorite or a reboot of a classic racing game, there’s something for you and your kid to enjoy on this list.
+We hope our picks give parents and their kids plenty of options for family-friendly bonding activities.
+Whether it’s an underwater survival favorite or a reboot of a classic racing game, there’s something for families to enjoy on this list.

 Kids love racing and they love getting dirty.
 That's why they love this game, which combines both of those avocations in a richly detailed, high-definition environment with realistic driving physics.
 There's plenty of action, from bumper tapping to full on wrecks, but nothing bloody or obscene, hence the E for Everyone rating.